 Before we dive into this recipe for garlic hedgehog sourdough bread, I have two points to mention.

 - Do not eat this if you are planning to go on a hot date (unless your hot date is also indulging).

 - Jonny (aka my most brutally honest critic ever) said ‘this is the best garlic bread I’ve ever eaten’…

-If you can’t find a good sourdough producer in your area, feel free to use any round loaf of bread but please note you may need to reduce cooking if it is a ‘lighter’ loaf.
+If you can’t find a good sourdough producer in your area, feel free to use any round loaf of bread.
+But please note you may need to reduce cooking time if it is a ‘lighter’ loaf.

-By crisscrossing the loaf rather than slicing, we’re maximising surface area for the garlic butter to soak in and work its magic.
-When served, the little hedgehog ‘spines’ are then pulled apart from the body of the loaf making it a fun sharing experience.
+By maximising the surface area in this way, you’ll get a lot more garlic butter action.
+And the little hedgehog ‘spines’ are then pulled apart from the body of the loaf making it a fun sharing experience.

 As it cooks, the butter melts soaking each cube in garlic butter and then dripping down to the base.

 Let’s talk about the base for a mo.
 The base of this garlic hedgehog sourdough bread is amazing.